z8i/ha_custom_klimaloggpro/README.md

-# Home Assistant Custom Component for TFA KlimaLogg Pro
+# TFA KlimaLogg Pro for Home Assistant

 TFA KlimaLogg Pro custom component to use with Home Assistant.

-# Experimental!
+## Experimental!
 Prototype!

 # Installation
-Add this repository as a [custom repository](https://hacs.xyz/docs/navigation/settings#custom-repositories) of category Integration.
+Use HACS and add this repository as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories) of category Integration.
 URL: ```https://github.com/z8i/ha_custom_klimaloggpro```

-# USB Device!
+# Attention: USB Device!
-TFA KlimaLogg Pro includes an USB Transceiver, which is used by this integration.
+TFA KlimaLogg Pro weather station includes an USB Transceiver, which is used by this integration.
-So the stick needs to be physically present in the Home Assistant Installation.
+So the stick needs to be physically connected to the computer which runs Home Assistant.

-Tested and works under following circumstances:
+### Tested and works under following circumstances:
 [Manual Home Assistant Installation](https://www.home-assistant.io/docs/installation/raspberry-pi/) on a Raspberry Pi with Raspberry Pi OS (Raspbian)
 USB-access is configured for user access: